 Book a personalized demo to find out how you will benefit from getting an external agency service, without paying the high fees.

 There are many options to consider when finding employees online.
-The internet, which includes your company’s website, is an essential tool in sourcing candidates.
+The internet, which includes your company’s website, is an essential tool and offers several different ways of sourcing candidates.
 When sourcing for candidates online, you can go beyond the usual job boards and consider the following:

-Utilizing social media to source candidates is known as social sourcing and involves using social platforms, like Facebook and LinkedIn.
+Utilizing social media is a method for sourcing candidates is known as social sourcing and involves using social platforms, like Facebook and LinkedIn.

 Three of the most common social media platforms for sourcing candidates include: